willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 ## The wake up - Tuesday

 * Dancing on Air with Karynn Sucaldito @thefruitbat
+* A show of hands: Get an up-close look at the delicate designs of a henna artist Jyoti Chheda.
+Brilliant things happen in calm minds.
+Be calm.
+You're brilliant.

 ## The wake up - Wed